smallrye/smallrye-reactive-messaging/examples/awssns-quickstart/README.md

 In addition to the commandline output, the application is composed by 2 components:

 * `BeanUsingAnEmitter` - a bean sending a changing test message to AWS SNS topic every 10 second.
-* `Receiver`  - on the consuming side, the `Receiver` retreives messages from a AWS SNS topic and writes the message content to `stdout`.
+* `Receiver`  - on the consuming side, the `Receiver` retrieves messages from a AWS SNS topic and writes the message content to `stdout`.

 The interaction with AWS SNS is managed by MicroProfile Reactive Messaging.
 The configuration is located in the microprofile config properties.